bertbesser/dvc-deps-management/blog-article.md

 From the prompt in the container, configure variables at the top of the file `/home/dvc/scripts/walkthrough.sh` to match your GitHub repository and S3 bucket, where both must be empty and writable.
 (Details of the bucket configuration are discussed in section [Configuring the S3 remote](#s3remote).)
 Then, to automatically perform all steps from the extended walkthrough, you might want to execute `/home/dvc/scripts/walkthrough.sh`.
-After the script is finished, the GitHub repository and the S3 bucket will now contain the playground DVC project and its cache, respectively.
+After the script is finished, the GitHub repository and the S3 bucket will now contain the playground DVC project and its cache data, respectively.

 <pre>
 # $ is the host prompt